The much-anticipated opening of Toy Story Land brought tons of excitement to Hollywood Studios.

 With that in mind, we recommend:

-- 7:30 - 9:00: Ride the rides that are part of Early Morning Magic as many times as you'd like
+- 7:30 - 9:00: Visit Woody and Jessie first (their line is almost always the longest during this event), then ride the rides that are part of Early Morning Magic as many times as you'd like.
+Visit Buzz last before leaving Toy Story Land.

-After you are done eating, you can then continue on with one of the Hollywood Studios touring plans we have available, you'll just need to skip any of the attractions you've already done.
+After you are done eating, continue with one of the Hollywood Studios touring plans we have available.
+You'll just need to skip any of the attractions you've already done.

 Is this the same thing as Extra Magic Hours?